J. David Bleich

 Judah David Bleich (born August 24, 1936) is an American Haredi rabbi and professor known for his expertise in Jewish law, ethics, and bioethics.
-He serves as a professor of Talmudic studies (rosh yeshiva) at the Rabbi Isaac Elchanan Theological Seminary, the rabbinical seminary of Yeshiva University (YU) in New York City.
-He heads its postgraduate institute for the study of Talmudic jurisprudence and family law.
+He serves as a professor of Talmud (rosh yeshiva) at the Rabbi Isaac Elchanan Theological Seminary and heads its postgraduate institute for the study of Talmudic jurisprudence and family law.
+At Yeshiva University, he holds the Herbert and Florence Tenzer Chair in Jewish Law and Ethics.
+Bleich also teaches at Cardozo Law School and has been involved in governmental deliberations on bioethics.